 Choosing a Race

 Within each faction, there are a number of character races you can choose from.
-Each race has a unique set of skills or spells called racial traits or abilities.
+The main difference between each is the way the character looks and a unique set of skills or spells called racial traits.

 - Night Elf

-Additionally, there is the Pandaren race which is shared between the Horde and Alliance, and a set of allied races.
-These allied races have to be unlocked through a series of quests and collected reputations.
-If you are interested in the specific tasks required to unlock allied races, check out this allied race guide on Wowhead.
+Additionally, there is the Pandaren and Dracthyr race which is shared between the Horde and Alliance and a set of allied races.
+Currently, these allied races have to be unlocked through a series of quests.
+If you are interested in the specific tasks required to unlock allied races, check out my allied race guide.
 For the alliance, unlocking allied races adds the following playable races in no particular order: